EVERSE-ResearchSoftware/RSQKit/pages/your_role/principal_investigator.md

 encouraging PIs to proactively consider key aspects of software development and long-term sustainability from the very start of the project.

-Funders often refer to the FAIR principles.
-Applying these principles to your research data would greatly ease reusing and repurposing of data, either by you or others, and enable automation of processes.

 ## Software development & quality responsibilities, challenges & tasks

 As a Principal Investigator (PI), your responsibilities in relation to software development and quality may include: